64bit/async-openai/async-openai/README.md

 This can be useful in many scenarios:
 - To use this library with other OpenAI compatible APIs whose types don't exactly match OpenAI.
-- Extend existing types in this crate with new fields.
+- Extend existing types in this crate with new fields with `serde`.
 - To avoid verbose types.
 - To escape deserialization errors.